 Like all paint coatings, zinc-rich paint is a surface coating, mechanically bonded to the steel at a few hundred pounds per square inch (psi).
 Zinc-rich paints are either organic, consisting of epoxies, chlorinated hydrocarbons, and other polymers; or inorganic based on organic alkyl silicates.
 The organic or inorganic paints are applied to a dry film thickness of 2.5 to 3.5 mils (64-90 µm).

 One commonality of all zinc coatings is the cathodic protection afforded.
 However, zinc-rich paint coatings are different than the others as there is a binding material used to adhere zinc particles.
 For cathodic protection to be possible, the zinc dust must be at a concentration high enough to provide for conductivity between the zinc particles and the steel.
 This is another reason constant agitation and homogenous mixture is important during application.
 There is some question as to whether cathodic protection is possible at all if the zinc particles are encapsulated in the binder and the binder is non-conductive.

 The properties of organic zinc-rich paints depend on the solvent system.
 Multiple coats may be applied within 24 hours without cracking.
-Organic zinc-rich paints do not have the same temperature resistance of inorganic zincs, as they are limited to 200-300 F. They are also subject to ultraviolet (sunlight) degradation, and are not as effective as inorganics in corrosion resistance.
+Organic zinc-rich paints do not have the same temperature resistance as inorganic zincs, as they are limited to 200-300 F. They are also subject to ultraviolet (sunlight) degradation and are not as effective as inorganics in corrosion resistance.